-If you’re looking at new office space then chances are you’ve been umming and ahhing over the layout of your digs.
+If you’re looking at new office space or are thinking about an office refurbishment then chances are you’ve been umming and ahhing over the layout of your digs.
 Do you go for individual offices, cubicles or get rid of the walls altogether and follow in Google’s footsteps with an open plan office?

 But before you reorganise completely, consider the pros and cons of the open plan office, and decide whether or not it’ll suit your business.
 Some companies thrive on it, whereas others find the drawbacks to be too detrimental to productivity.
 We’ve compiled the pros and cons for you here, to help you make an informed decision.